KHATIB KIBITZER

 The Singleton Switch

-With layout #1, John Abbot cashed one round of hearts, and then led his singleton Club.
-Playing John for a singleton, Adelle won and returned a club for John to ruff.
+With layout #1, opening leader cashes one round of hearts, starting with the King, and then leads his singleton club.
+When the King holds the first trick, leader's partner is able to diagnose the singleton, and wins to return a club for partner to ruff.
 The Ace of Diamonds provided the setting trick.
 Down one!

 • A switched lead usually occurs in the defender's known long suit, so is almost never mistaken for a holding of doubleton AK.